Sholtee/rpc/README.md

      For example: `http://www.example.org:1986/api?module=IMyModule&method=ModuleMethod&sessionid=xXx`.
    - The *content-type* is `application/json`
-   - The *body* is an (UTF-8) *JSON* stringified array that contains the method arguments.
+   - The *request body* is an (UTF-8) *JSON* stringified array that contains the method arguments.
 For example: `["cica", 10]`.
 2. The type of response depends on the kind of the result:
-   - If the remote method has a non `Stream` return value then the *content-type* is `application/json` and the response body contains the (UTF-8) *JSON* stringified result.
+   - If the remote method has a non `Stream` return value then the *content-type* is `application/json` and the *response body* contains the (UTF-8) *JSON* stringified result.
 The result is a wrapped object that contains the actual outcome of the method or the error description:
      ```js
      {
        "Result": 12,